 This post may contain affiliate links.
 You can read my disclosure page for more information.

-The calendar says it’s officially fall, although Texas has not quite finished reading the memo yet. 🙂 But that won’t stop me from pumpkinfying my house and doing fall stuff.
+The calendar says it’s officially fall, although Texas has not quite finished reading the memo yet. 🙂 (If it is fall where you are, send a little my way!)
+But that won’t stop me from pumpkinfying my house and doing fall stuff.
 You can start to get the sense that fall is coming here when the sky color changes.
 The skies in Texas are a beautiful blue in the winter and it’s on its way.
 The sunsets are lovely too.

 I got an email from a fellow blogger last week talking about fall front porch decor, and when I saw hydrangeas on her front door I felt the need to make an autumn wreath for our house.
 I haven’t made a wreath in years, but they are not hard to do, and you can usually make them less expensively than buying one in a store.